-It is well known that arylboronic acids could switch from free acid form into their boronates form under basic condition, and the latter forms might also act as catalysts.
-In order to figure out which forms were the real active catalytic species, pH values were measured with pH meters for reaction media at 30 mins, after 3 hours and after 12 hours respectively when the reactions were stopped in the parallel reactions under 40°C (Entries 4 - 6, Table 3). pH Values ranging at 8.35 - 8.21 at 30 mins, values ranging at 8.07 - 8.00 at 3 hours and values ranging at 8.06 - 7.97 at 12 hours were obtained, and the results indicated reactions proceeded in neutral-alkaline solution (Scheme 3).
-According to pioneering mechanistic study between arylboronic acids and diols in aqueous solution by K. Ishihara37, in neutral-alkaline solution order of kinetic reactivities of free boronic acid and its' hydroxyl form is ArylB(OH)2>ArylB- (OH)3 (sometimes ArylB(OH)2 >> ArylB- (OH)3).
+It is well known that arylboronic acids could switch from free acid form into their boronates form under basic conditions, and the latter forms might also act as catalysts.
+In order to figure out which forms were the real active catalytic species, pH values were measured with pH meters for reaction media at 30 mins, after 3 hours and after 12 hours respectively when the reactions were stopped in the parallel reactions under 40°C (Entries 4 - 6, Table 3). pH Values ranging from 8.35 to 8.21 at 30 mins, values ranging from 8.07 to 8.00 at 3 hours and values ranging from 8.06 - to 7.97 at 12 hours were obtained, and the results indicated reactions proceeded in alkaline solution (Scheme 3).
+According to pioneering mechanistic study between arylboronic acids and diols in aqueous solution by K. Ishihara37, in alkaline solution order of kinetic reactivities of boronic species is ArylB(OH)2>ArylB-(OH)3 (sometimes ArylB(OH)2> ArylB- (OH)3).
 Hence arylboronic acids instead of their boronates were proposed as active catalytic species in glucosamine self-condensation although an equilibrated mixture of both forms existed dynamically in the aqueous solutions.
 The amount of NaOH in solution was crucial to enable occurrence of a catalytic cycle and overuse of NaOH could lead to formation of fructosazine byproduct.